dd32/td-gh-ex/readme.txt

 == Screenshots ==
 -------------------------------------------------------

-All images shown on the screenshot are designed by WPoperation
+All the images shown on the screenshot are designed by WPoperation

 Image License: GNU General Public License, version 3 (GPLv3)

 -------------------------------------------------------